 I believe that humans are underrated.

 At any time, you could accomplish more than you think possible.
-It won't be an easy task and the path isn't always obvious to us.
+It won't be an easy task, and the path isn't always obvious.

-Over the years, I figure out that there are three modes in the process of maximizing our potential.
+Over the years, I have figured out that there are three stages in the process of maximizing our potential.

 Here, you ask questions like:

 - Where am I now?

 - Where do I want to go?

 - What do I have?

 Most people either skip a few or simply ignore all of them.